 Look for indexed PDF files of content

-Do you have a phrase from your writing or from any famous book or document that you think is really good?
-Furthermore, you can see if others copied your words.
+Do you have a phrase from your writing, famous phrases or phrases from any famous book or document that you think is really good?
+Furthermore, you can see if others copied your words or used similar lines of content by searching for an exact match phrase.

-- Next, put the phrase in quotes.
+• Next, put the entire phrases in quotes.
 To show only PDF files, enter filetype:pdf after your search query.

-Similarly, by following the steps mentioned above, you can also check if anyone is copying your phrase or content.
+Similarly, by following the steps mentioned above, you can also check if anyone is copying your phrase or content and creating duplicate content.

 Also Check: How to make Hanging Indent in Google Docs ?